microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-in-azure/README.md

   - `Implicit grant and hybrid flows`: Select both “Access tokens” and “ID tokens”.
   - `Supported account types`: Accounts in any organizational directory (Any Azure AD directory – Multitenant)
 - `Certificates and clients`: None.
-- `Token configuration`: Add a “groups claim” with following configuration app.
-Keep “Emit groups as role claims” unchecked for all types.
+- `Token configuration`: Press on `Add groups claim` and `Save` a new one with following configuration.
+Keep `Emit groups as role claims` unchecked for all types.
   - `Id`: Group ID.
   - `Access`: Group ID.
   - `SAML`: Group ID.